trufflesuite/ganache-cli-archive/README.md

 # SYNOPSIS

-Ethereum RPC client intended for testing and development.
-Uses ethereumjs to simulate a full client and make development of Ethereum applications faster.
-Includes all popular RPC functions and features (like events), and is able to run deterministically to aid in development.
+Ethereum client for testing and development.
+Uses ethereumjs to simulate full client behavior and make developing Ethereum applications much faster.
+Includes all popular RPC functions and features (like events) and can be run deterministically to make development a breeze.

 # INSTALL